 An Organisation Strategy forms the basis for Denmark's dialogue and partnership with multilateral and international organisations for a 3-5-year period.
-It is a document which sets the strategic direction of the Danish support to the organisation.
-It is as such a Danish document and not negotiated with the partner.
-The Organisation Strategy should, however, be informed by an indepth dialogue and consultations with the partner organisation and aligned to the partner's strategy.
+It is an internal MFA management document which sets the strategic direction of the Danish support to the organisation and is not negotiated with the partner.
+The Organisation Strategy should, however, be informed by an in-depth dialogue and consultations with the partner organisation and aligned to the partner's strategy.
 The organisation should be informed about the preparation process and the main Danish strategic priorities, and the way to implement it should be agreed in a financing agreement.

-An Organisation Strategy is a forward-looking medium-term policy instrument which:
+An Organisation Strategy is a forward-looking medium-term MFA policy instrument guiding the management by the MFA Unit responsible for the collaboration with the organisation which:

-- Outlines the organisations' role and work within the multilateral system (if multilateral organisations), including their contribution to the implementation of UN reforms (if a UN organisation); - Identifies relevant international development goals, including SDG's, which Denmark will strive to advance through the strategic partnership; - Analyses the organisation's position vis-à-vis the strategy for Danish development and humanitarian cooperation and the Minister's 4-year plan and the priorities listed therein; - Promotes the achievement of results and sustainable impact related both to country-level interventions, the organisation's global normative work, and its organisation-wide management based on the organisation's own strategy and planning; - Emphasizes that the organisation takes a learning and adaptive approach in implementation of its mandate; - Secures consistency in Denmark's approach towards the organisation at all levels and ensure coherence and synergies with other Danish programmes and instruments.
+- Outlines the organisations' role and work within the multilateral system (if multilateral organisations), including their contribution to the implementation of UN reforms (if a UN organisation); - Identifies relevant international development goals, including SDG's, which Denmark will strive to advance through the strategic partnership; - Analyses the organisation's position vis-à-vis the strategy for Danish development and humanitarian cooperation and the Minister's 4-year plan and the priorities listed therein; - Promotes the achievement of results and sustainable impact related to country-level interventions, the organisation's global normative work, and its organisation-wide management based on the organisation's own strategy and planning; - Emphasises that the organisation takes a learning and adaptive approach in implementation of its mandate; - Secures consistency in Denmark's approach towards the organisation at all levels and ensure coherence and synergies with other Danish programmes and instruments.
 Opportunities for cooperating with Danish bilateral aid at the country level should be highlighted; - Forms the basis for Danish assessments of the organisation's performance, transparency, accountability, and anti-corruption measures according to internationally agreed standards and mutually agreed frameworks; - Follows, as far as possible, the organisations' strategic planning cycle, and facilitate alignment with the organisations' own results-oriented reporting and monitoring framework.